 6. Brem RF, Lenihan MJ, Lieberman J, Torrente J. Screening breast ultrasound: Past, present, and future.
 AJR Am J Roentgenol 2015; 204:234-240

-26. If my dense-breasted patient would like to consider supplemental screening, how should I write the order?
+26. If my dense-breasted patient would like to consider supplemental screening after her mammogram, how should I write the order?

 As this may depend on each practice and what technology is available, and as the initial mammogram may vary (2D mammogram, 2D+3D mammogram or 3D+synthetic mammogram) by practice, it can be useful to ask your local radiology facility for direction on writing the order.

 Mammography using 3D/tomosynthesis is the preferred primary screening modality.
 If a patient is at high risk for breast cancer, supplemental screening with MRI is also appropriate (if she can tolerate that).
 If a woman has dense breasts and, after discussion, she desires supplemental screening ultrasound, an order can be written as follows: